wallarm/product-documentation/docs/admin-en/installation-guides/google-cloud/creating-autoscaling-group.md

 3. Select “Managed instance group” in the “Group type” setting.

-4. Enable auto-scaling for the instance group by selecting the “On” option from the “Autoscaling” drop-down list.
+4. Enable auto scaling for the instance group by selecting the “On” option from the “Autoscaling” drop-down list.

 5. Select the required scaling policy from the “Autoscaling policy” drop-down list.